Single-page application: Search-engine optimization

-Because SEO compatibility is not trivial in SPAs, it is worth noting that SPAs are commonly not used in a context where search engine indexing is either a requirement, or desirable.
+Because SEO compatibility is not trivial in SPAs, SPAs are commonly not used in a context where search engine indexing is either a requirement, or desirable.
 Use cases include applications that surface private data hidden behind an authentication system.
 In the cases where these applications are consumer products, often a classic "page redraw" model is used for the applications landing page and marketing site, which provides enough meta data for the application to appear as a hit in a search engine query.
 Blogs, support forums, and other traditional page redraw artifacts often sit around the SPA that can seed search engines with relevant terms.

 As of 2021 and Google specifically, SEO compatibility for a plain SPA is straightforward and requires just a few simple conditions to be met.
-A practical guide for a more advanced SPA that uses selective prerendering is available as well.

 One way to increase the amount of code that can be shared between servers and clients is to use a logic-less template language like Mustache or Handlebars.
 Such templates can be rendered from different host languages, such as Ruby on the server and JavaScript in the client.
 However, merely sharing templates typically requires duplication of business logic used to choose the correct templates and populate them with data.
 Rendering from templates may have negative performance effects when only updating a small portion of the page—such as the value of a text input within a large template.
 Replacing an entire template might also disturb a user's selection or cursor position, where updating only the changed value might not.
 To avoid these problems, applications can use UI data bindings or granular DOM manipulation to only update the appropriate parts of the page instead of re-rendering entire templates.

-Client/server code partitioning

 Browser history

 With a SPA being, by definition, "a single page", the model breaks the browser's design for page history navigation using the "forward" or "back" buttons.
 This presents a usability impediment when a user presses the back button, expecting the previous screen state within the SPA, but instead, the application's single page unloads and the previous page in the browser's history is presented.

 The traditional solution for SPAs has been to change the browser URL's hash fragment identifier in accord with the current screen state.
 This can be achieved with JavaScript, and causes URL history events to be built up within the browser.
 As long as the SPA is capable of resurrecting the same screen state from information contained within the URL hash, the expected back-button behavior is retained.

-To further address this issue, the HTML5 specification has introduced pushState and replaceState providing programmatic access to the actual URL and browser history.
+To further address this issue, the HTML specification has introduced pushState and replaceState providing programmatic access to the actual URL and browser history.